Q. What type of student enjoys USAT the most?

 A. Each team of 5-7 students is guaranteed four chances to compete, and many move on to the final competition in the spring.
 Each challenge must be individually written, tested, formatted, printed, and shipped.
 In addition, team fees support production and implementation of the annual Minnesota State competition, which includes renting the space, paying for security and cleanup, hiring a photographer, and providing snacks for our volunteers and competitors.
 Fees also help cover ribbons, certificates, and trophies for the top teams.

 Didn’t find what you are looking for?
-Leave us a question or you can fill out a contact form on the About page.
+Leave us a question or email firstname.lastname@example.org for more info.